paulkaefer/kiamol/notes.md

 containerd://9e3b015012a1fe9aacf96a4a88fbdc69a66aa39e9ce47935cdf1c52f9d6c2cf0
 ```
   * So, how do we get it to run via Docker?
 One day of use is showing me an AWS bill of USD 1.74; wouldn't Docker Desktop be free?

+## Chapter 5
+mentions write-ahead log (WAL)

+something really clicked at some point... essentially the part where we created a PVC but no PV, so it is `Pending`.
+I can see how this might be working behind the scenes when we go to provision a new EC2 instance, for example.
+Also how cool it is to decouple the storage from the node/app!
+Imagine retaining some volumes for archival purposes, or swapping PVs to change how the app works.
+A test PV with demo data & then a real/prod version.
+Or different PVs depending on the person/org?
+Maybe not swapping on-the-fly, but easy to deploy an app and "plug-in" the custom/specific PV required.

+Similarly:
+> Now you have a custom storage class that your apps can request in a PVC.
+Neat that we could build our own in-house cloud/cloud provisioning service this way...

 ## Chapter 6
 - [ ] once I complete this chapter, revisit page 7